MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_PCF.md

      ![Developer command prompt - screenshot](../images/L09/mod-02-pcf-1-04.png)

+    Please note, if you have Command Prompt already, you must open a new Command Prompt for the node to be added to the path.

 1. Create a folder named named **pcfTimelineControl** for the code component.

    - Run the following commands.